OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 embeded_link="https://pl.kotl.in/5yoy74kVN?from=1&to=11&readOnly=false&theme=darcula"
 embeded_height="30" />}}

-By now you can ask the question : why we write on parameter inside the parenthesis (The `message` parameter) while the function has two parameters ?
+By now you can ask : why we write on parameter inside the parenthesis (The `message` parameter) while the function has two parameters ?